 A short walk across Piazza San Marco from St Mark’s Basilica you will see Museo Correr on the opposite side of the square.
 This vast museum, which stretches right around into the building on the south side of the square, explores centuries of Venetian art and history.

 This section of the Piazza San Marco was originally built under Napoleon’s rule in the early 19th century, and later renovated by the Austrian Habsburg Empire.
-As you venture inside Museo Correr and upstairs, you will walk through the rooms of Franz Joseph and Empress Assisi, presented in their original furnishings.
+As you venture inside Museo Correr and upstairs, you will walk through the rooms of Franz Joseph and Empress Sissi, presented in their original furnishings.
 Further inside, the museum is filled with artefacts, treasures and masterful artworks documenting centuries of the city’s past.

 Inside Museo Correr you can see rooms used by Empress Sissi of Habsburg Austria